savetheinternet/Tinyboard/README.md

 **For best results, you should use a stable release from the releases page.
 The master branch is used for development work and testing.
 You may experience bugs if you use master.**

-For support, feel free to join our [IRC channel](https://chat.kolyma.net/#/connect?channels=vichan) at irc.kolyma.net.
+For support, feel free to join our IRC channel at irc.rizon.net #vichan-devel.
+Use of a bouncer for a persistent connection is highly recommended.
+If you need to set one up, see https://wiki.rizon.net/index.php?title=RizonBNC_FAQ

 Some documentation may be found on our [wiki](https://github.com/vichan-devel/vichan/wiki). (feel free to contribute)